Close-up of three young medicine students in white coats look down at something out of frame

 • Relationships between social stratification, access to resources, and well-being

-For more details on testing and registration, visit the AAMC website.
+For more details about testing and registration, please visit the AAMC website.

 MMI scoring and pass/fail criteria

-• Each question within the MMI is scored using a 5-point Likert scale.
+• Each question in the MMI is scored using a 5-point Likert scale.

-• The scores from all three raters are added together and then averaged to determine your final score for the question.
+• The scores from all three raters are summed and averaged to determine your final score for the question.

-• The average score must be equal to or greater than 2 to pass the question.
+• The average score must be 2 or higher to pass the question.

-• An average score less than 2 results in a failing score for the question.
+• An average score below 2 results in a failing score for the question.

 • Rater one: 1 out of 5